Media freedom attacked: Jang/Geo editor-in-chief arrested

 In this case, the NAB denies all allegations and claims they are independently pursuing all cases and have not been asked to do so by the democratically-elected government.

-NAB Lahore’s Deputy Director Coordination Binish Nauman on March 10 had served a call-up notice on Mir Shakil-ur-Rahman, directing him to appear before Deputy Director Complaint Verification Nirmal Hasni on March 12 at 3pm; a copy of the notice is available with The News, which confirms that there was no inquiry or investigation pending before the NAB against Mir Shakil-ur-Rahman.
+NAB Lahore Deputy Director Coordination Binish Nauman on March 10 had served a call-up notice on Mir Shakil-ur-Rahman, directing him to appear before Deputy Director Complaint Verification Nirmal Hasni on March 12 at 3pm, a copy of the notice is available with The News, which confirms that there was no inquiry or investigation pending before the NAB against Mir Shakil-ur-Rahman.

 In a landmark judgment, the Islamabad High Court (IHC) has held that the executive power to arrest a person under the National Accountability Ordinance (NAO) cannot be exercised unnecessarily or for conducting roving inquiries.
 If an accused is cooperating in an inquiry or investigation and appropriate measures have been taken to ensure his attendance, in such an eventuality, restriction on constitutional rights would be an abuse of the executive power, the verdict authored by IHC Chief Justice Athar Minallah as head of a two-judge bench including Miangul Hassan Aurganzeb had ruled.

-Meanwhile, PPP Chairman Bilawal Bhutto Zardari and Leader of Opposition in National Assembly Shahbaz Sharif have condemned Mir Shakil-ur-Rahman’s arrest by the NAB.
-Bilawal’s spokesperson Senator Mustafa Nawaz Khokhar said: "We have been pointing out the NAB attitude of exacting political revenge since the day one.”
-He added: "Imran Khan is using the NAB to target people he does not like."
-He said the NAB arresting the editor-in-chief of the largest media group in Pakistan is an attack on the freedom of press.
-The prime minister is trying to snatch the freedom of expression through threats and coercion.
+Meanwhile, PPP Chairman Bilawal Bhutto Zardari and Leader of Opposition in National Assembly Shahbaz Sharif have condemned Mir Shakil-ur-Rahman's arrest by the NAB.
+Bilawal's spokesperson Senator Mustafa Nawaz Khokhar said: "We have been pointing out the NAB attitude of exacting political revenge since the day one," he said and added: "Imran Khan is using the NAB to target people he does not like."
+He said the NAB arresting the editor-in-chief of the largest media group in Pakistan is an attack on freedom of press.
+The prime minister is trying to snatch freedom of expression through threats and coercion.
 Khokhar demanded immediate release of Mir Shakil-ur-Rahman.

 PPP Chairman Asif Ali Zardari and ANP President Asfand Yar Wali also condemned the arrest of Mir Shakil-ur-Rahman.